Listen as audio

 - Ear cups contain cooling gels to minimize overheating during use.

 Razer is a household name when it comes to manufacturing gaming products.
 The Razer Kraken headphones provide stellar build quality and utmost performance for gaming nerds.
 The 7.1 surround sound makes possible a brilliantly immersive gaming experience.

 The drivers on the headphones are custom-tuned for the maximum range of sound.
 A loud, clear, and crisp sound experience is obtained through the powerful 50mm drivers.
 The sound quality lets you hear the faintest trickles and the most deafening bangs with utmost clarity.

-Comfort comes with the ear pads that contain cooling gel to keep you well within optimum temperatures.
-The pressure on the ears is optimum thanks to a well fitted headband, which provides enough padding and a perforated design to allow breathability.
+Comfort comes with ear pads that contain cooling gel to keep you well within optimum temperatures.
+The pressure on the ears is optimum thanks to a well-fitted headband, which provides enough padding and a perforated design to allow breathability.

 The Razer Kraken offers great features at a cutback price.
 The headphone’s THX surround feature is only limited to PCs, though.
 Moreover, the headphones are not noise-canceling; hence you’ll hear some ambient noise during use.

 Overall, the Razer Kraken headphones offer excellent coverage on the audio quality front with clarity and crisp sound reproduction.
 The THX surround sound is another exciting feature for immersive gameplay.

 Philips is another brand that excels in manufacturing quality electronic gadgets.
 It doesn’t have a particular niche, but it produces quality in whatever they provide.
 The headphones are no different, delivering a top-quality sound experience that gamers and audiophiles alike will simply love.